GerbilSoft/rvthtool/README.md

 ## Planned Features

-* Support for both CISO and WBFS formats for importing.
+* Support for importing WBFS images.
 * Converting unencrypted debug-signed disc images to retail fake-signed.
 * Extend the bank table to support more than 8 banks.
 Requires an RVT-H Reader with an HDD larger than 40 GB.